broshkabro/self-education/README.md

 # Welcome to my list of useful links for self-education in front-end development!

-I will be glad to accept your pull requests with must-see, must-read and must-know recourses *_*
+I will be glad to accept your pull requests with must-see, must-read and must-know resources

 - [In English](#in-english)
 - [In Russian](#in-russian)